domosekai/domosekai.github.io/sstp/index.md

 - **Lightweight**

-  No ads, analytics or other 3rd-party SDK
+  No ads, analytics or other 3rd-party SDK.

 - **Privacy**

   No data is collected from you.
 Log only exists in the memory and is never saved to the device.

-  Passwords and certificates are saved in the keychain, protected by iOS.

 - **Native**

-  Standard iOS TLS stack ensuring stability and security
+  Standard iOS TLS stack, ensuring stability and security.

 - **Security**

-  Authentication with password or certificate

-  Certificates packed in PKCS #12 format (.p12, .pfx) are required.
-SSTP requires iOS 12+.
+  Passwords and certificates are always saved in the keychain, protected by iOS.

 - **IPv6**

   Support IPv6 network and tunnel (stateless tunnel only, DHCPv6 not supported)